core-code/CoreLib/README.md

 there are many more convenience methods including some functional extensions for NSArray.

-### Defines
+### Defines & Configuration

 some features of CoreLib require linking additional frameworks and are therefore only available if you include these framework and set some preprocessor value:
-	#define USE_SECURITY 1 // if you link Security.framework
+	#define USE_SECURITY 1 // if you (want to) link Security.framework
-	#define USE_SYSTEMCONFIGURATION 1 // if you link SystemConfiguration.framework
+	#define USE_SYSTEMCONFIGURATION 1 // if you (want to) link SystemConfiguration.framework
-	#define USE_IOKIT 1 // if you link IOKit.framework
+	#define USE_IOKIT 1 // if yo (want to) link IOKit.framework
-	#define USE_DISKARBITRATION 1 // if you link DiskArbitration.framework
+	#define USE_DISKARBITRATION 1 // if you (want to) link DiskArbitration.framework

-	#define USE_APPLEMAIL 1 // if you have the ScriptingDefinition for Mail.app
+	#define USE_APPLEMAIL 1 // if you want to send mail through Mail.app with the ScriptingBridge (needs temporary exception if sandboxed)

+	#define USE_MAILCORE 1 // if you link MailCore.framework
 	#define USE_SNAPPY 1 // if you link Snappy.framework
-	#define USE_MAILCORE 1 // if you link MailCore.framework

 additionally some parts of CoreLib require setting the SANDBOX #define to indicate whether your app is sandbox

+also you can define VENDOR_HOMEPAGE and FEEDBACK_EMAIL for the built-in feedback mechanism (openURL)

+some parts of CoreLib do more checking if DEBUG is defined

+CoreLib saves the last 10 messages logged with asl_NSLog() to the user defaults unless you define  DONTLOGASLTOUSERDEFAULTS

+CoreLib has changed its return values of the alert*() functions away from deprecated NSAlertDefaultReturn/NSOKButton values and undefines those to make sure you update. define IMADESURENOTTOCOMPAREALERTRETURNVALUESAGAINSTOLDRETURNVALUES to make sure you can still use the old return values for old appkit functions

+defining FORCE_LOG forces output to the system log even for release builds